ammarshahid572/WakeWordLimi/ReadMe.md

         -- I copied a demo code (porcupineDemo.py) for testing of wake word detection -- added .env file to hide Access key from git

     In firmware I changed the code to also publish a message on a different topic indicating the processing has been done.

+## Third Iteration
+    First Create a backend service (backend.py) that listens to MQTT messages and calls an MCP service and test it.
+    Next Create a simple Mcp dockerized container, this one uses stdin to be called, and test it.
+    ~~Now use Docker MCP gateway to present an endpoint our backend can call via HTTP.~~ Make backend call the service.